 Are you job hunting because you’re no longer happy in your current role?
 Maybe the solution lies in ‘job crafting’; reshaping your job in such a way that it makes you happy again.
-Journalist Nina Siegal tried it, with positive results, and writes about it in Issue 18.
-We share an extract of the feature below.
+Journalist Nina Siegal tried it, with positive results.

 Luc Dorenbosch is a researcher at an Amsterdam-based company in the Netherlands that helps people rethink their work in new and creative ways.
 He says people quite often become disenchanted with their jobs when actually it’s just a few small things that are making them unhappy.
 “Often, people are satisfied with 80 percent of a job, but it’s the ‘bothersome’ 20 percent of the job that is making them want to leave,” Dorenbosch says.

-- You can read the article in Issue 18.
+- You can read about job crafting in Issue 18.